-Inputs (resources) Activities Outputs Outcome Indicators - Including socio-economic impacts Staffing Program Team: • Program Director • Technical Manager • Administrator • Project Coordinator Funding • Infrastructure Canada • Corporate sponsors • In-kind contributions, institutional partners & CBOS • Social Financing i.e. Industry Standard Facility/Equipment • Database • Computers • Office space • Cloud storage • Public interactive screens and kiosks Users • Youth, youth supports, families and allies • CBOS • General public Partnerships/ Collaborations • Institutional Partners (11 organizations) • Youth Advisory Group (currently 21 individuals) • Technology Partners (ISM, etc.) Provides real-time, live, inter- active and verified information and connectivity services • Ability to connect 24 hours per day, 7 days per week, 365 days per year • Available at any location • Multi-language • Via telephone, text, chat, email, app, website, public kiosks and interactive screens • Meets industry standards • Connects users who need help and those who offer help • Engagement with youth advisors • Continued support of CBOs • Continuous communication • Solidify partnerships and governance models • Create guidelines for advi- sory and working groups that emphasize confidentiality • Create & maintain a collec- tive system map to identify overlaps and gaps • Continued involvement of key stakeholders in the building and implementation process System Activities • Develops and maintains a comprehensive data reposi- tory that allows information to be interpreted and exchanged • Databases are updated daily with community, social, gov- ernment and health service information • Develops and maintains a system to track, report, and analyze community queries and needs • Allows CBOs to aggregate and utilize data for organiza- tional business cases • Designed to be preventa- tive in nature - i.e. providing options and resources for recreational, cultural, mentor- ship activities • Ability to connect individu- als to the right resources in a crisis # of queries to the system via public kiosks, website/chatbots, texts, email, calls and app Usage rates # of users receiving needed services # of repeat users # of locations system is used in # of of users connected to a service Level of uptake in services # of data access points # of organizations, programs and services on the database # of services on boarded into the system # of community needs reports produced # of CBOs on boarded into the system Wi-Fi usage Individual Outcomes • Users (youth, families, allies) have more options and resources available • Users have increased knowledge of available community resources, activities and events • Users are connected quicker to available resources • Users receive needed services at needed time • Users understand the types of services they can access and where they may face constraints • Users receive better con- nections to mentors/adult supports • Youth and families experience personal well- being (resilience, meaning purpose, belonging, self- esteem, competence) Community Outcomes • CBOs are able to un- derstand where there are gaps in programming • CBOS have access to real-time data on needs for community services and where gaps exist and would need to be addressed • CBOs are able to provide services more ef- ficiently and effectively • CBOs are able to oprovide services rather than be a jack-of-all trades • CBOs are there and what other CBOs are taking on • CBOs, institutions, community members and governments are working collaboratively to address Individual Indicators • Increased uptake in recreational and cultural activities • Increased inquiries into community resources, activities and events • Increased uptake in community resources • Increase in ef- ficiency during peak times of services • Increase in mentor- ship resources • Increased quality of life for in-crisis youth, families and allies Community Indicators • Increased capacity in programs • Development of ac- curate trend and data reports • Increased uptake of services • Increased coordina- tion among CBOs and programs • Increased coordina- tion among CBOs and programs • Increased coordina- tion among CBOs and programs • Increased high school graduation rate • Decrease in youth crime
+Inputs (resources) Activities Outputs Outcome Indicators - Including socio-economic impacts Program Team: Program Team: Program Director Technical Manager Administrator Project Coordinator Funding Infrastructure Canada Corporate sponsors In-kind contributions, institutional partners & CBOs Social Financing i.e. Industry Standard Facility/Equipment Database Computers Office space Cloud storage Public interactive screens and kiosks Users Youth, youth supports, families and allies CBOs General public Partnerships/ Collaborations Institutional Partners (11 organizations) Community Allies (37 organizations) Youth Advisory Group (currently 21 individuals) Technology Partners (ISM, etc.) Provides real-time, live, interactive and verified information and connectivity services • Ability to connect 24 hours per day, 7 days per week, 365 days per year • Available at any location • Multi-language • Via telephone, text, chat, email, app, website, public kiosks and interactive screens • Meets industry standards • Connects users who need help and those who offer help • Engagement with youth advisors • Continued support of CBOs • # of queries to the system via public kiosks, website/chatbots, texts, email, calls and app Usage rates # of users receiving needed services # of repeat users # of locations system is used in # of users connected to a service Level of uptake in services # of data access points # of contacts made with service providers # of organizations, programs and services on the database # of services on boarded into the system # of community needs reports produced # of partnerships formed with CBOs # of trend reports produced # of CBOs on boarded into the system Wi-Fi usage Individual Outcomes Users (youth, families, allies) have more options and resources available Users have increased knowledge of available community resources, activities and events Users are connected quicker to available resources Users receive needed services at needed time Users understand the types of services they can access and where they may face constraints Users receive better connections to mentors/adult supports Youth and families experience personal wellbeing (resilience, meaning purpose, belonging, selfesteem, competence) Community Outcomes CBOs are able to understand where there are gaps in programming CBOS have access to real-time data on needs for community services and where gaps exist and would need to be addressed CBOs are able to provide services more efficiently and effectively CBOs are able to focus on their mandate to enhance services rather than be a jack-of-all trades CBOs now understand what other CBOs are taking on CBOs, institutions, community members and governments are working collaboratively to address Individual Indicators Increased uptake in recreational and cultural activities Increased inquiries into community resources, activities and events Increased uptake in community resources Increase in efficiency during peak times of services Increase in mentorship resources Increased quality of life for in-crisis youth, families and allies Community Indicators Increased capacity in programs Development of accurate trend and data reports Increased uptake of services Increased coordination among CBOs and programs Increased technical capacity from CBO Decreased Indigenous youth incarceration Increased high school graduation rate Decrease in youth crime